bradyemer/Sex-gender-in-COVID-19-trials/Final_data/readme.md

-The cleaned and coed sample of 2484 COVID-19 studies from July 7 AAct query
+The cleaned and coded sample of 2484 COVID-19 studies from July 7 AACT query